Keep South Carolina Wild

 Camp Wildwood

-The South Carolina Wildlife Federation is proud to be one of the sponsors of Camp Wildwood, an outdoor environmental camp that is a fun-filled week during which high school students can experience the many aspects of their natural environment.
+The South Carolina Wildlife Federation is proud to have been one of the sponsors of Camp Wildwood for more than 70 years!
+This annual event is an outdoor environmental camp that is a fun-filled week during which high school students can experience the many aspects of their natural environment.
 This year’s Camp was held June 15th through the 21st.

 These pictures from this year’s camp show how Camp Wildwood helps the campers to discover that we are part of nature and everything we do in some way affects the natural balance.
 At Camp Wildwood, you acquire the knowledge and appreciation needed for the protection and wise use of our natural resources.